Skip to content

 Hosts deploy in a stable topological order over the cross-host artifact graph (ADR-022): a host that produces an artifact deploys before any host that consumes it, with ties broken by fleet-file order (so identical input ⇒ identical order on every run).
 A fleet with no artifact edges deploys in fleet-file order, unchanged.

-Cross-host wiring is otherwise config, not a PCL reference: PCL has no imports, so each host is a separate evaluation and reaches a peer by address (or by the ADR-018 fleet model injected per host), never by a cross-module reference.
-The artifact graph carries only deploy-time digests (e.g. a cert's TLSA digest) by reference, ordered producer→consumer; the cert/key bytes never cross, and a consumer records the reference, not the digest, in its generation (§20.6).
+Cross-host wiring is otherwise config-only: PCL has no imports, so each host is a separate evaluation and reaches a peer by address (or by the ADR-018 fleet model injected per host), never by a cross-module reference.
+The artifact graph carries only deploy-time digests (e.g. a cert's TLSA digest) by reference, ordered producer→consumer; the cert/key bytes never cross, and a consumer records the reference alone in its generation (§20.6).
 See examples/tangled-fleet/ and ADR-022.

 Output